 Aisha Carr (District 4), who was first elected in April 2021, is a Milwaukee native, single-parent, lifelong educator, and youth organizer, currently serving as the Opportunity Youth Re-Engagement Director for the Silver Spring Neighborhood Center.
 As a former Milwaukee Public Schools Special Education, English, and Comparative Ethnic Studies Teacher for James Madison Academic Campus, Director Carr believes in home-grown talent.
 Prior to teaching, she served as the Community Learning Center Director for the Boys & Girls Clubs of Greater Milwaukee and as a Legislative Staffer on Capitol Hill in Washington DC.
 As a graduate of both the public and private educational sectors, Director Carr has an extensive, unique and critical understanding of the beautiful, yet complex, realities of today's educational paradigms.
 While committed to educating and organizing Milwaukee communities to further develop an understanding of the symptoms of educational and racial inequities, Director Carr leverages her professional opportunities to create space for developing holistic, high-quality, equitable solutions beneficial for all students.
 With her personal and professional experiences, as well as her proven track record of successes, Director Carr has and always will remain committed to disrupting the status quo by fighting for the advancement of black and brown children, families, and communities in the City of Milwaukee through more meaningful and strategic macro-level educational and racial equity work.
 Director Carr has made a vow to lead with integrity, purpose, and transparency, with the youth leaders of Milwaukee by her side, to ultimately dismantle the constructs of educational inequities.
 Director Carr is a firstgeneration college graduate, with a Bachelor's degree in Social Work and two Master's degrees in education-related fields of study.
-Term expires: April 2025

-Elementary Schools Auer Avenue School Brown Street Academy Grant Gordon Learning Center Hawley Environmental School •Hopkins-Lloyd Community School Keefe Avenue School •Gwen T. Jackson Early Childhood and Elementary School Siefert School •Frances Brock Starms Early Childhood Center Westside Academy
+- Auer Avenue School

+- Mary McLeod Bethune Academy

+- Brown Street Academy

+- Clarke Street School

+- Grant Gordon Learning Center

+- Hawley Environmental School

+- Hopkins-Lloyd Community School

+- Keefe Avenue School

+- Gwen T. Jackson Early Childhood and Elementary School

+- Ralph H. Metcalfe School

+- Milwaukee Academy of Chinese Language

+- Siefert School

+- Frances Brock Starms Early Childhood Center

+- Frances Brock Starms Discovery Learning Center

+- Albert Story School

+- Westside Academy

+Middle Schools

-Middle Schools Andrew S. Douglas School
+· Andrew S. Douglas School

-High Schools •Milwaukee High School of the Arts North Division High School •Washington High School of Information Technology
+- Milwaukee High School of the Arts

+- North Division High School

+- Washington High School of Information Technology